 Uranium was discovered in the Namib Desert in 1928, but it was not until intensive exploration in the late 1950s that much interest was shown in the area.
-After discovering numerous uranium occurrences, Rio Tinto secured the rights to the low-grade Rössing deposits in 1966.
-Ten years later, Rössing Uranium, Namibia's first commercial uranium mine, began operating.
+After discovering numerous uranium occurrences, Rössing Uranium, Namibia's first commercial uranium mine, began operating in 1976.

 Today, Namibia has two significant uranium mines, which together provide for roughly 6 per cent of the world's uranium oxide mining output; Rössing Uranium produces about 3 per cent of the world's output.
-The mine has a nameplate capacity of 4,500 tonnes of uranium per year and, by the end of 2016, had supplied a total of 132,488 tonnes of uranium oxide to the world.
+The mine has a nameplate capacity of 4,500 tonnes of uranium per year and, by the end of 2018, had supplied a total of 137,148 tonnes of uranium oxide to the world.

 The mine is located 12 km from the town of Arandis, which lies 70 km inland from the coastal town of Swakopmund in Namibia's Erongo Region.
 Walvis Bay, Namibia's only deep-water harbour, is located 30 km south of Swakopmund.
 The mining operation is in a semi-arid environment.
 Insolation at Rössing is high, and as a result, daytime ranges of temperatures are wide, especially during May and September, when the difference between minimum and maximum temperatures exceeds 20°C daily.
 The lowest temperatures are normally recorded during August, but frost is rare.
 The highest temperatures are recorded in the late summer, particularly March.